niding2/Archetypal-Representation/README.md

 This is the Matlab program of our paper "Fast Classification of Hyperspectral Images Using Globally Regularized Archetypal Representation With Approximate Solution" to be appeared in IEEE Transactions on Geoscience and Remote Sensing (TGRS), 2017.

-Copyright 2016
+Copyright 2017

-Ding Ni,
-Hongbing Ma,
+Ding Ni and Hongbing Ma,
 Department of Electronic Engineering, Tsinghua University, Beijing, P. R. China

 Use: